Number Flow React Native

 How to get the most out of animated number transitions

-You shouldn't need to think about performance in most cases — the library handles the heavy lifting internally.
-This page covers what's already optimized for you and a few situations where you can help.
+You shouldn't need to think about performance in most cases, since the library handles the heavy lifting internally.
+This page covers what's already optimized for you, how to choose between the renderers and update modes, and a few situations where you can help.

 What's already handled